srikanthkuthuru/DTI-prediction/README.md

 # DTI-prediction
-Readme files are present separately in each folder.
+Separate Readme files are present in each folder.